RongLiu-Leo/Gaussian-Splatting-Monitor/README.md

 ## Star

-If you use this repository for your research, please consider giveing us star.
+If you use this repository for your research, please consider giving us a star.